Togohogo1/Student-Engineer-Portfolio-and-Handbook/handbook.md

 ---
 ---
 \
-Verification is concerned with testing designs against requirements that have metrics defined and is perforemd far before and up to the development of a final design.
+Verification is concerned with testing designs against requirements that have metrics defined and is performed far before and up to the development of a final design.
 It ensures viability of the product and answers the important question: Was the end product realized right? [[20, page 98]](https://www.nasa.gov/sites/default/files/atoms/files/nasa_systems_engineering_handbook_0.pdf)

 Test results can be absolute or relative with the former preferred:
 - Absolute: Testing results are checked against a constraint imposed on a requirement